Find Time-Saving Kindergarten Resources ➔

 Building Bricks Sight Word Practice

-Each mat includes a high frequency word or sight word to practice.
+Each mat includes a high-frequency word or sight word to practice.
 Students must first build the word using building bricks such as Legos.
 Students can follow the brick guide used on the mat, or challenge them to see if they can build the words using more or fewer bricks than what is pictured.
-For an extra challenge, have them build the word on a large brick plate or the floor instead of on the mat.

-They use the template at the top of the mat as a guide.
 Honestly, I have never seen my students so entranced with sight word work until I added this building component.
-They are hyper-focused as they find the blocks, build the correct shapes, identify each letter and complete the whole word.
-If you are struggling to find a way to reach your kinesthetic and logical learners when it comes to sight word practice, this activity is the way to go!
+They are hyper-focused as they find the blocks, build the correct shapes, identify each letter, and complete the whole word.

 • Find and circle the sight word

-• Trace and write
+• Trace and write the word

-• Rainbow write & box write
+• Rainbow write & box write the word

 Grab My Favorite Sight Word Practice Activity for Your Classroom!

 I’ve added my favorite sight word practice: Building Bricks Sight Word Practice to my Teachers Pay Teachers store so that you can use them in your classroom too!
-You can choose from the Pre Primer Sight Words set OR Primer Sight Words set to combat the monotony of regular sight word practice and help your students stay engaged.
+You can choose from the Pre-Primer Sight Words set OR Primer Sight Words set to combat the monotony of regular sight word practice and help your students stay engaged.

 Save These Fun Sight Word Practice Activities for Later